Code-Institute-Submissions/inline-6-overnight/README.md

 The MoSCoW technique (MUST-have, SHOULD-have, COULD-have, WON'T-have) was then used to add one of these specific labels to each of the User Stories based on the User Story's importance to the project - these labels were also created using the "Milestones" tab.

 Then, a Project called "Inline-6 Overnight User Stories" was created and, inside it, a Kanban Board, where all the User Stories were again transferred to.
 This simple Kanban Board has three columns - "Todo", "In Progress" and "Done" - and the User Stories would go from the "Todo" column to the "In Progress" column when they were being worked on.
 This was a huge help when tracking progress of what had been done and what still needed to be done throughout the project.
 When the User Story's tasks were performed and the User Story functionality was implemented (each User Story has its own set of tasks, and each of these were ticked and marked when completed), it would be finally moved to the "Done" column.
 This was basically how this project was planned and built.
-The Kanban Board for this project can be found [here](https://github.com/users/PedroMiguelFerreira/projects/5) - eleven User Stories were not implemented on this iteration, but they might be in the future (at the moment, they're all labelled as WON'T-have).
+The Kanban Board for this project can be found [here](https://github.com/users/PedroMiguelFerreira/projects/5) - twelve User Stories were not implemented on this iteration, but they might be in the future (at the moment, they're all labelled as WON'T-have).

 ## Features